 Web Content Management System (WCMS)

 WCMS is a CMS software that controls website content, mostly HTML content, over several digital channels.
 Website developers use WCMS to control and manage an extensive, dynamic collection of website material.
-A web content management system has three types.
+Moreover, web content management system has three types.
 They are open-source CMS, commercial CMS, and custom CMS.

 1. Open-Source Content Management System